wertisml/Statistical_methods/README.md

-## Statistical_methods
+# Statistical_methods

-# Set-up
+## Set-up
-- The files needed are located in the folder Data
+- The files needed are located in the folder Data, make sure to get your working directories set up correctly.

-# DLNM
+## DLNM
 - In this script you will calculate the DLNM for each of your specific areas.

-# Pooled Effect
+## Pooled Effect
 - In this script you will calculate the pooled effect from all of your area.